YoshitakaArakawa/tableau-ai-summarizer/README.md

 4. **Install the extension in Tableau Desktop**
    - Open Tableau Desktop and connect to your data source.
-   - Add the extension using `tableau_ai_summarizer.trex` or a customized copy of `sample.trex_template` with the correct host/port.
+   - Add the extension using a customized copy of sample.trex_template with the correct host/port (don’t forget to set the extension to .trex).

 5. **Generate a summary**
    - Drop a measure on the 'Measure' encoding and a date field on the 'Date' encoding.